lmcg95/FilmDB/README.md

 # Film Database App

 This project presents a list of films based on the mySQL sakila Database.
-Users can search for and add new films to the database using the front end which is stored in the repository FilmDBFront.
+Users can search for and add new films to the database using the front end which is stored in the repository FilmDBFrontEnd.

 ## API Reference